-You’ve probably seen the HDR badge on some of your photos and the namesake setting in your Camera app — but what exactly does it do? iPhone’s HDR mode can dramatically improve your shots if you know how to use it.
-In this guide, we’ll lay out what HDR is, why you need it, and what the difference is between an HDR and a non-HDR photo.
-Plus, we’ll take a closer look at Apple’s hot new tech: Smart HDR on iPhone XS.
+In the previous versions of an iPhone, you’ve probably seen the HDR badge on some of your photos and the namesake setting in your Camera app — but what exactly does it do? iPhone’s HDR mode can dramatically improve your shots if you know how to use it.
+In this guide, we’ll explain what HDR is, why you need it, and the difference between an HDR and a non-HDR photo.

-So what is the HDR setting in iPhone Camera?
+So, what is the HDR setting in the iPhone Camera?

-HDR means high dynamic range, or more shades between the lightest and the darkest one.
-If HDR mode is on, your iPhone’s camera takes three photos: one very bright, capturing the darker parts of the scene well; one very dark, with the lightest parts retaining color and detail, and one of regular brightness.
+HDR stands for high dynamic range, or more shades between the lightest and the darkest one.
+If HDR mode is on, your iPhone’s camera takes three photos: one very bright, capturing the darker parts of the scene well; one very dark, with the lightest parts retaining color and detail; and one of regular brightness.
 The best fragments of these photos are then glued together to produce one vivid, well-detailed image.

 How to use HDR on your iPhone

-The reason you have an HDR setting on your iPhone is that cameras have limited dynamic range — which means they capture far fewer shades than your eye does.
+You have an HDR setting on your iPhone because cameras have limited dynamic range — which means they capture far fewer shades than your eye does.
 So if you shoot a sun-lit street, for example, either the sky will be washed out, or the buildings will be reduced to black shapes.
 With iPhone’s HDR mode, your camera captures more shades and thus takes better photos under difficult lighting conditions.

-So is the HDR photo better than a non-HDR?
+So, is the HDR photo better than a non-HDR?
 Not always.
 The mode works best for brightly lit surroundings, while colorful objects and movement can actually look worse.
-Which brings us back to the HDR setting and what you should do with it.
+This brings us back to the HDR setting and what you should do with it.
 By default, HDR is set on Auto.
-That means the Camera will use the mode when it deems necessary.
-To turn off HDR on your iPhone, follow these simple steps:
+That means the Camera will use the mode when it deems it necessary.
+To turn off HDR on your iPhone for photos, follow these procedures:

 That’s it!
 If you want to switch it on later, just use the same setting.